pe1uca/PolyGlot/docs/android/inflection-auto-generation.md

 - **Filter regex**
 	A regex used to filter which lexemes will use this rule.
 	If the word matches the regex, then each transform will be applied.

+- **Match classes**
+	List of classes that this rule can apply to (only classes with default behavior are listed).
+	If the word does not match all the classes selected the rule will not be applied.
+	If a value is not selected for a given class, all values will apply.
+	If 'All' is selected the rule will apply to all words of this PoS regardless of the value of the classes.

 - **Transforms**
 	List of transforms this rule makes to a lexeme.